 witadmin importprocessconfig /collection:CollectionURL /p:ProjectName /f:"DirectoryPath/ProcessConfiguration.xml"

-Open Team Web Access (TWA) in a browser to view the changes.
+Open the TFS web portal to view the changes.
 If it is already open, refresh the page.

 For more information about using witadmin, see Import and export process configuration [witadmin] and Import and export categories [witadmin].